-The term 'Equities' is included in the Trading edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Equities' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Equities are another name for stocks and similar types of investments.
 Stocks turn out to be financial instruments that represent ownership, or equity position, within a given corporation.
 As such, they give an owner a stake in a representative share of the company’s profits and assets.
 Such ownership in a given firm is determined by taking the total numbers of shares in the company’s equities that the individual owns, and dividing it by the actual number of shares that exist.